Facial hair in the military

-Facial hair in the military has been at various times common, prohibited, or an integral part of the uniform.
+Facial hair in the military has been at various times standard, prohibited, or an integral part of the uniform.

 Asia

 India

-In the armed forces and police of India, male Sikh servicemen are allowed to wear full beards as their religion expressly requires followers to do so.
+In the Indian Armed Forces, male Sikh service members are allowed to wear full beards as their religion expressly requires followers to do so.
 However, they are specifically required to "dress up their hair and beard properly".

 Non-Sikh personnel are allowed to grow whiskers and mustaches, with the only regulation being that they "will be of moderate length".
 In December 2003, the Supreme Court of India ruled that Muslims in uniform could grow beards, although the rules have since been changed again (via a Supreme Court ruling in 2018) to once again allow only Sikhs to wear beards.
 Thus, non-Sikhs serving in the Indian Army or Indian Air Force are not permitted to wear beards.
 However, Army personnel on active duty are sometimes exempt from facial hair regulations for the duration of their tour of duty if their deployment makes access to such facilities difficult.
 Indian Navy personnel are allowed to grow beards subject to the permission of their commanding officer.

 Exceptions for other religions are made in the case of special forces operatives such as the Indian Army's Para (Special Forces), who are allowed to grow beards.

 Iran

 Beards are permitted in the Armed Forces of the Islamic Republic of Iran.
-As a sign of their ideological motivation, Islamic Revolutionary Guard Corps (Sepah) personnel used to tend to wear full beards, while the Islamic Republic of Iran Army (Artesh) personnel are usually trimmed or wear mustaches.
+As a sign of their ideological motivation, Islamic Revolutionary Guard Corps (Sepah) personnel used to tend to wear full beards; in contrast, the Islamic Republic of Iran Army (Artesh) personnel are usually trimmed or wear mustaches.

 Iraq

-Beards to a certain length were traditionally permitted in the Iraqi security forces, however, a ban was brought into effect in April 2012 due to public associations between beards and certain sectarian militias in Iraq.
-As a result of the change, Iraqi soldiers and police must now be clean shaven.
+Beards to a certain length were traditionally permitted in the Iraqi Armed Forces; however, a ban was brought into effect in April 2012 due to public associations between beards and certain sectarian militias in Iraq.
+As a result of the change, Iraqi soldiers must now be clean shaven.

-Under the dictatorship of Saddam Hussein, beards were not allowed in the army and in military service, only a mustache.
+Under the dictatorship of Saddam Hussein, beards were not allowed in the army or during military service; only mustaches were permitted.